 *** New Meeting Location ***

-The Rotary Club of East Lake Sunrise would like to invite you to join us for our 8th Annual
+The Rotary Club of East Lake Sunrise would like to thank everyone who joined us at our

 April 26, 2014 at John Chesnut, Sr. Park in Palm Harbor, Florida

 Click Here photos and more...